LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

    This page starts off with the code in the `display-tag-items <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/display-tag-items>`__ branch in ``CodingEventsDemo``.
    The final code for this page is in the `identity-scaffolding <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/identity-scaffolding>`__ branch in ``CodingEventsDemo``.

-..
-TODO: Check package version compatibility.
-Asp Net Core 5.0 was causing some issues

-..
-Students need to check with SDK is being used by global.json and which sdks they have available.
-Starter code is set up to use 3.1 so they may have to generate new global.json and roll package versions to 3.1 to work with CLI tools and ensure scaffolding is successful.

 Before You Start
 ----------------